Understanding How Debt Consolidation Affects Your Credit Score

 Personal Loans

 Personal loans are one of the most popular consolidation methods and generally have a moderate initial impact with strong long-term benefits.
-You'll face a hard inquiry (5-10 point drop) and a slight reduction in average account age, but the benefits usually appear quickly.
+You'll face a hard inquiry (typically a small drop) and a slight reduction in average account age, but the benefits usually appear quickly.
+As of 2026, the average rate on a 2-year personal loan is about 11.40%, compared with an average credit card rate of 21.52%.

 The major advantage is that personal loans convert revolving debt into installment debt, which doesn't affect your credit utilization ratio.
 This can provide an immediate boost to your score.
 Additionally, having a mix of installment and revolving credit typically benefits your credit profile.